Manuscript Submission Guidelines

-Style: Papers must be written in English and avoid discriminatory language.
+Papers must be written in English and avoid discriminatory language.
 They should be aimed at an international audience, using a clear style, avoiding jargon.
-You must therefore explain points that might only be understood within your own education system.
 Acronyms, abbreviations and technical terms should be defined when first used.
 UK spellings are preferred.
 If notes are essential, only use endnotes.
 Do not indent at the start of a new paragraph; instead, leave one line between each paragraph, and at least two lines between each (sub)section and the next.

 Each manuscript should contain:

-- A full title and (if any) subtitle.
+- A full title (and optionally a subtitle).

 - Up to six keywords.

-- Papers should be between 1,500 and 3,500 words, excluding references.
-The text should be clearly organised, with a clear hierarchy of heading and subheading.
+Papers should be between 1,500 and 5,000 words, excluding references.
+The text should be clearly organised, with a clear hierarchy of headings and subheadings.
+The text should be written in 11-pt Arial font.